LazyLZ/LAdmin/README.md

 # LAdmin
-An web admin sysyem base on vuetify
+An web admin system base on vuetify